 Severe obesity is reaching epidemic rates in this country.
-And with this rise there is a significant increase in major weight-related illnesses such as diabetes, high blood pressure, and heart disease.
+And with this rise there is a significant increase in major weight-related illnesses such as diabetes, high blood pressure, heart disease, breathing problems, high cholesterol, arthritis, severe back pain, and acid reflux.
 More than 68 percent of adults in the United States are overweight or obese.
 The majority of these people have lost weight in the past, but have been unable to keep it off with diet, exercise, or medication.
 Weight loss surgery may be an option for some.

 Weight loss surgery provides very effective tools for achieving significant, permanent weight loss.
 However, it is very important to understand that major dietary and lifestyle changes are also necessary after weight loss surgery in order to achieve optimum, long-term success.

 There are several different weight loss surgery options.
 The most common weight loss surgery procedure is called roux-en-y gastric bypass, which involves reducing the stomach to a tiny pouch and bypassing a section of the small intestine.
 Many surgeons also offer placement of a gastric band, which fits snugly around the top part of the stomach to limit the amount of food eaten at one time.
 A more complex surgery called a duodenal switch includes removing a large portion of the stomach, re-routing food away from the small intestine, and re-directing bile and other digestive juices.
 A surgery option called sleeve gastrectomy is available which involves the removal of 75 percent of the stomach, leaving a narrow pouch that holds less than a cup of food.

 Research studies show each of these surgical procedures demonstrate safety and effectiveness for major long-term weight loss.
 The patient makes the decision to have weight loss surgery, then chooses the procedure in consultation with a qualified bariatric surgeon.